• Skip to primary navigation

 pouring chocolate onto oats

-To make healthy granola, begin by preheating your oven to 325F.
-Line a baking sheet with parchment paper.
+Preheat your oven to 325°F and line a baking sheet with parchment paper.

-In a large bowl, mix the oats, nuts, coconut flakes, and salt.
+In a large bowl, stir together the oats, chopped nuts, coconut flakes, and salt.
+Make sure everything is mixed well so the coconut and nuts are evenly spread throughout.

 chocolate granola in bowl with milk